 We are providing more of the healthier product choices consumers want than ever before.

 - Since 2002, food and beverage companies have given consumers more than 30,000 healthier product choices that have fewer calories and reduced fat, sugar and sodium.

 - Through the Healthy Weight Commitment Foundation, food and beverage manufacturers removed 6.4 trillion calories from the food supply.

 - America’s food and beverage companies and retailers developed Facts Up Front, a front-of-pack nutrition labeling initiative to help busy consumers, especially parents, make informed choices while they shop.
-Facts Up Front is the most significant reform of food labels in 20 years and is being supported with a robust consumer education campaign.
+Facts Up Front is the most significant reform of food labels in 20 years.